-Alzheimer's Association - West Texas Chapter - El Paso For the provision of family support and care with an emphasis on enhancing safety for El Paso families impacted by Alzheimer's disease. \$ 5,000.00 Children's Grief Center of El Paso - Texas For the provision of family support and care with an emphasis on enhancing safety for El Paso families impacted by Alzheimer's disease.
+Alzheimer's Association - West Texas Chapter - El Paso For the provision of family support and care with an emphasis on enhancing safety for El Paso families impacted by Alzheimer's disease. \$ 5,000.00 Children's Grief Center of El Paso - Texas To support expenses associated with planning and implementing grief support groups for students at risk of academic, social and psychological issues due to unresolved grief for loss of a loved one.
 7,500.00 Down Syndrome Coalition for El Paso - Texas For the Down Syndrome Coalition Music Program which will provide scholarships and purchase instruments.
 30,200.00 El Paso Child Guidance Center - Texas To provide low-income families with much needed therapy to overcome traumatic events such as abuse, peer suicide violent crimes, and more.
 Services including specialization in treating victims of crime and sexual/physical abuse.
 7,500